OceanDataTools/openrvdas/docs/cached_data_server.md

 3. By broadcasting a JSON-encoded dict of data (described below) on UDP to a port that the data server is listening on, if the data server has been invoked with a ``--data_server_udp`` argument.
+   The service start script created by the default installation does *not* listen to a UDP port; this can be changed by uncommenting the line in ``scripts/start_openrvdas.sh`` that reads:

+   ``#DATA_SERVER_LISTEN_ON_UDP='--udp $DATA_SERVER_UDP_PORT'``

 ## Input Data Formats

-The CachedDataServer expects to be passed records in the format of a dict encoding optionally a source data\_id and timestamp and a mandatory 'fields' key of field\_name: value pairs.
+Whether by UDP or websocket, the CachedDataServer expects to be passed records in the format of a dict encoding optionally a source data\_id and timestamp and a mandatory 'fields' key of field\_name: value pairs.
 This is the format emitted by default by ParseTransform:

    ```
    {